nicolo-tellini/LRSDAY-Patch/INSTRUCTIONS.md

 ```
 bash installer_LRSDAY_UOS.sh
 ```
-The installation time depends on the internet connection.
+By default, you are going to install all the software listed at the beginning of the installer (suggested if you are not familiar with the pipeline).
+This behavior can be modified based on errors that may occur along the process.
+Hence, if you need to repeat the installattion for a group of software, you can change the variable to all the others to "no".
+The installation time depends on the internet connection and varies between 30 and 50/55 min.

 ——